anilhd2410/SelfDrivingCar-term2/CarND-PID-Control-Project-master/README.md

 K_D = -1, negative value to minimize the amount of change
 ```

-Observed to much oscillation and car travels to out of track to the right immediately,
+Observed too much oscillation and car travels to out of track to the right immediately,
-So I to reduces K_P and K_D vales
+So I reduces K_P and K_D vales

 * Second step and later:
 ```